department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Upload Your Photo
+title: Tips for Uploading a Photo to Your Veteran ID Card
 display_title: Uploading Your Photo
 relatedlinks:
   - heading: